Easy navigation between before and after photo edits

 The app now has a swipe and bolder filters.
 The images are larger and the gesture allows realtime update without adding extra steps when a user taps on a filter.

-With the expand button, the settings can easily be put away to avoid any distractions while a user interacts with the app.
+With the expand button, the settings can easily be put away to avoid any distractions while the user interacts with the app.
 It has also been designed to sit right at the thumb area for easy click and interaction.
 This feature makes the interface less cluttered with an obvious sign showing that there are actions hidden below the button.

 My UX plan was to define the problem by reviewing the current app interface by specifically looking for design and usability problems.
 This will then make lead to identifying opportunities for improvement.
 Also, the plan was to carry out user research through interviews to understand their motivations and pain points when using a photo editing app.

 With an abundance of apps that helps users edit their photo and videos seamlessly, there is a need to develop a modern, user-friendly, and functional app that can work with other features and affords social interactions.
 Based on research, a large number of people who use photo editing apps do so to post images on social media platforms for their followers to appreciate and give thumbs.
+Current app interface below;

+I have been able to generate relevant insights from potential users of etchings & other existing photo editing apps using my assumptions as a premise for research.
+I came up with a few questions, which I used in quickly interviewing 5 people.
 While I found this exercise useful, a lesson learned early into the process was that that of the 5 random people that I approached to interview, they were all not artistic and only used photo editing apps for cosmetic photo retouches.
 Although, they all admitted to having tried an artistic app that illustrates and create retro effects.